How to Make Money Blogging CONSISTENTLY

 Please note, I normally go after long-tail keywords with high search volume and low keyword difficulty because it’s easier to rank for a fairly new blog like mine.

-Ok, so now that I have chosen the Long-tail keyword “How to Make Money Blogging” I’m going to start writing my article.
-Darren from Problogger wrote an excellent article on his Step-by-Step Process on How to Write a Blog Post.
-I really think you should read this.
+Ok, so now that I have chosen the Long-tail keyword “How to Make Money Blogging” I’m going to start writing my article (this article).

 Once I’m done with that, I have my mom review my articles.
 I love my mom, I’m really not a great writer so she always does a read over and makes edits to make me look good.
 If you can, it’s always good to have a second pair of eyes read your article before publishing.